 Online Learning History

-Note: You are currently viewing documentation for Moodle 2.0.
-Up-to-date documentation for the latest stable version is available here: Online Learning History.
+Note: You are currently viewing documentation for Moodle 2.4.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Online Learning History.

 Let's build up a complete history of key milestones in internet-based learning.
 Each event should be a heading that includes the date.